suturo21-22/suturo-installation/README.md

 # Knowledge
-Note: if you have build another workspace before this, remember to source `dependencies_ws`.
+Note: if you have sourced another workspace before this, remember to source `dependencies_ws`.
 ```
 cd ~/SUTURO
 mkdir -p SUTURO_WSS/knowledge_ws/src